rhoef/yaxs/README.md

 -  names cannot start with the letters xml (or XML, or Xml, etc)
 -  names cannot contain spaces

 Dictionary keys must also follow these rules.
+Since keys can be any type the are converted to strings and mangeled with a `key_` prefix.
 The method XmlSerializer._validate uses the following regex to test any tag name to be xml conform, although the regex is a bit more restrictive
 ```
  '^(?!xml)[A-Za-z_][A-Za-z0-9._:]*$'
 ```
+Lists and tuples can contain only python atoms, and all items must be of the same type.

 Only basestrings as type of dictionary keys are allowed.

 Tests